Escaping the curse of dimensionality in Bayesian model based clustering: Introduction

-where $k$ is the number of components, $\pi = (\pi_1,\ldots,\pi_k)^T$ is a vector of probability weights on the different components, $\mathcal{K}(y; \theta_h)$ characterizes the density of the data within component $h$, {and the number of clusters in data $y_1,\ldots,y_n$ corresponds to the number of occupied components $k_n \le k$.} When $p$ is large and $y_i \in \R^p$, a typical approach is to choose $\mathcal{K}(y; \theta_h)$ as a multivariate Gaussian density with a constrained and parsimonious representation of the covariance matrix \citep[see][for a review]{bouveyron2014model}.
+where $f(\cdot)$ is the marginal density of the data, $k$ is the number of components, $\pi = (\pi_1,\ldots,\pi_k)\trans$ are probability weights, $\mathcal{K}(y; \theta_{h})$ is the density of the data within component $h$, {and the number of clusters in data $y_1,\ldots,y_n$ corresponds to the number of occupied components $\kn \le k$}.
+When $p$ is large and $y_i \in \R^p$, a typical approach chooses $\mathcal{K}(y; \theta_h)$ as a multivariate Gaussian density with a constrained and parsimonious covariance \citep[see][for a review]{bouveyron2014model}.
 Examples include matrices that are diagonal \citep{banfield1993model}, block diagonal \citep{galimberti2013using} or have a factor analytic representation \citep{ghahramani1996algorithm}.

-In practice, the true number of clusters is typically unknown, and hence data are used to select a good value.
-In frequentist inference, model (\ref{eq:mix}) is typically fitted with the EM algorithm for varying $k$ and then AIC, BIC or another criterion is used to choose $k$.
-In the Bayesian literature, there are many approaches to account for uncertainty in {$k$ and/or $k_n$}. \citet{rjmcmc} proposed to choose a prior on $k$, and then update $k$ along with the other parameters using reversible jump (RJ) Markov chain Monte Carlo (MCMC).
-Although RJ-MCMC can be very inefficient, \citet{miller2018} proposed improved computational algorithms for inference under such mixture of finite mixture (MFM) models. { \citet{fruhwirth2020dynamic} extended the MFM class in several directions.
-Alternatively, a Bayesian nonparametric approach can be taken, letting $k=\infty$ in \eqref{eq:mix} with $k_n$ increasing with $n$.} Under a Dirichlet process (DP) \citep{ferguson1973bayesian} $k_n$ increases at a log rate in $n$, while for a Pitman-Yor process (PY) \citep{pitman1997two} the rate is a power law.